What does antivirus software do?

 Do you need antivirus software at all?

-Since software updates patch the holes in our systems that malware is designed to exploit, do you really need antivirus?
+Since software updates patch the holes in our systems malware is designed to exploit, do we really need antivirus?
 It depends.
-The utility of having antivirus is that it knows when something installed on your device is malware even if you don't.
-You may be tricked into installing software that seems legitimate, but turns out to have a hidden purpose.
+The utility of having antivirus is that it knows when something installed on your device is malware even if we don't.
+We may be tricked into installing software we feel is perfectly legitimate, but may turn out to have a hidden purpose.
 As very careful individuals who look at every email attachment and link with suspicion, we might be okay without antivirus.
 A large newsroom with a fleet of computers journalists use to open files from strangers all day will probably want that additional protection.
-Even so, that fleet of computers likely already has some measures to address that risk built-in.
+Even so, that fleet of computers likely already has some built-in tools to address that risk.

 A modern Mac, on the other hand, uses a system called "Gatekeeper" which checks if apps you try to install are signed by Apple and came from the correct app developer, signaling that they are likely safe to use.
 If they are not signed, they may be blocked from being installed (although administrator users can manually make exemptions).
 Unlike antivirus, the approach front-loads the burden of checking for known malware in apps before they're distributed, and checks to make sure they haven't been altered between distribution and reaching your computer, to make sure that malware hasn't been added since their release.